-- Inform the chief executive and the board of any safeguarding issues or changes to policy and procedure (Appendix 2, Safeguarding update proforma); - ensure staff are informed of relevant safeguarding updates and expectations during meetings; - liaise with the local authority Education and Children and Family Services, Police and other agencies on individual child protection cases; - act as the contact person within Blackpool FC Community Trust, providing advice and support and ensuring that all staff (including temporary, supply staff and volunteers) are aware of their role; - be responsible for co-ordinating action within Blackpool FC Community Trust on safeguarding issues and ensuring procedures are followed; - discuss individual cases with staff on a "need to know basis" to protect children's right to confidentiality; - oversee the planning of any curricular or other provision in relation to safeguarding matters; - with any other relevant staff (e.g. key worker, youth worker), represent Blackpool Fc Community Trust at safeguarding meetings and be a member of a "Core Group" if required; - ensure staff are familiar with this Policy and Procedure, the Blackpool Child Protection Procedures, and Government guidance; - raise awareness about safeguarding on an ongoing basis; - together with the Chief Executive Officer and local authority safeguarding training officer, arrange safeguarding training for all (i.e. including ancillary) staff and volunteers at least once every three years (and for new staff commencing work between whole service training sessions or absent for such sessions to arrange attendance at induction sessions arranged by the local authority); - ensure that they (Designated Safeguarding Officer) receive update training at least every 2 years; - where required utilise the right to follow BFFCT safeguarding procedures when there may be a lack of clarity in procedure by a partner organisation.
+- Inform the chief executive and the board of any safeguarding issues or changes to policy and procedure; - ensure staff are informed of relevant safeguarding updates and expectations during meetings; - liaise with the local authority Education and Children and Family Services, Police and other agencies on individual child protection cases; - act as the contact person within Blackpool FC Community Trust, providing advice and support and ensuring that all staff (including temporary, supply staff and volunteers) are aware of their role; - be responsible for co-ordinating action within Blackpool FC Community Trust on safeguarding issues and ensuring procedures are followed; - discuss individual cases with staff on a "need to know basis" to protect children's right to confidentiality; - oversee the planning of any curricular or other provision in relation to safeguarding matters; - with any other relevant staff (e.g. key worker, youth worker), represent Blackpool Fc Community Trust at safeguarding meetings and be a member of a "Core Group" if required;

-Designated Safeguarding Officer (BFCCT): Selina Hayes Designated Safeguarding Officer (BFC Academy): Will Cowell Senior Safeguarding Manager (Club): Will Cowell Board of Directors Safeguarding Representative/Senior Safeguarding Manager (Trust): Chris Lickiss
+- ensure staff are familiar with this Policy and Procedure, the Blackpool Child Protection Procedures, and Government guidance; - raise awareness about safeguarding on an ongoing basis; - together with the Chief Executive Officer and local authority safeguarding training officer, arrange safeguarding training for all (i.e. including ancillary) staff and volunteers at least once every three years (and immediately for new staff commencing work between whole service training sessions or absent for such sessions); - ensure that they (Designated Safeguarding Officer) receive update training at least every 1 year; - where required utilise the right to follow BFFCT safeguarding procedures when there may be a lack of clarity in procedure by a partner organisation.

-Blackpool FC Community Trust (DSO) - 01253 348691
+Designated Safeguarding Officer (BFCCT): Selina Hayes Designated Safeguarding Officer (Blackpool Football Club): Will Cowell Senior Safeguarding Manager (Club): Will Cowell Board of Directors Safeguarding Representative/Senior Safeguarding Manager (Trust): Carolyn Singleton (role description appendix 5)

-Where the DSO is not contactable please contact the Blackpool FC Community Trust SSM - 07918 903608
+Blackpool FC Community Trust (DSO) - 01253 348691/07825817992

-If neither can be contacted please contact the CEO (Ashley Hackett) and/or EFLT DSO Clare Taylor (see useful contacts)
+Where the DSO is not contactable, please contact the Blackpool FC Community Trust SSM If neither can be contacted, please contact the CEO (Ashley Hackett) and/or EFLT DSO Tara Lawson (see useful contacts)